 We both haven’t been feeling a hundred percent this week, so everything is feeling a bit like an effort at the moment.
 I also feel like I haven’t really left the kitchen in 4 days.
 Anyway we managed to get the lounge tidied and decorated, the birthday cake finished, more cupcakes made, biscuits iced with “Eat Me”, all the party food cooked and set out on the table.
 At 3.15pm I went to get Lily from school, along with her sister Megan and her friend Ciara (not before I snapped a few pictures of the lounge though!).

 When we got back to the house, Lily and Ciara went to get changed, Lily had wanted to be Alice from Alice in Wonderland and so Ciara also borrowed one of Lily’s dress up outfits and became Aurora.
 My friends and their children, along with my brother, all arrived around 4pm.
 Lily opened more presents, including more Moshi Monsters, more Sylvanian family and more clothes, before everyone ate.
 We did the cake (sparklers though and not candles) and sang Happy Birthday, then ate the cake.
 The kids all played upstairs while the adults chatted downstairs and generally it was a very nice and relaxed get together.
+If you’re planning an outdoor party for your kid’s birthday, I would suggest renting bounce house inflatables and I assure you, the kids will have the best time of their lives.

 Everyone is gone now, the girls are in bed and the lounge still needs clearing up properly – but it will wait till tomorrow at least.
 The cake seemed to go down well and people even took some home with them (though perhaps under a little pressure to do so as I almost begged for it to be gone).